Aryan20/Logomenu/README.md

 fork of [Big Sur Menu by fausto](https://extensions.gnome.org/extension/3703/big-sur-menu/)

-Compatible with and tested on GNOME 40.
+Compatible with and tested on GNOME 40 and 41.
 Should work on older versions.

+Note -
+1) Some icons can get changed due to Icon Pack used, particularly due to Icon packs primarily developed for KDE in mind.

+2) If you want something changed or want a specific feature then open a issue or comment if a similar one already exists.

 ## Installation